 (c) Ethical values are adhered to in dealings with third parties.

-These proposed changes are complimentary to the work being carried out by the IAASB in relation to Proposed International Standard on Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, which sets out requirements and application material in the relation to the firm’s responsibility to design and implement an effective system of quality management.
+It is also worth highlighting that the Code works closely alongside the International Standard on Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, which sets out requirements and application material in the relation to the firm’s responsibility to design and implement an effective system of quality management.

-The proposals contained within the Exposure Draft serve as an important reminder to professional accountants of the significance of their role in society and the importance of compliance with the Code towards fulfilling their responsibility to act in the public interest.
-The proposals also highlight the need to strengthen the fundamental principles and enhance the application of the conceptual framework through the introduction of new concepts such as the importance of having an inquiring mind.
+The Code highlights to professional accountants the significance of their role in society and the importance of compliance towards fulfilling their responsibility to act in the public interest.

 Written by a member of the AAA examination team